What Makes The Best Organic Fertilizer

 CO2 is free too.
 If

-formed relationships with soil microbes able to supply trace
+soil microbes able to supply trace elements and

 ACRES U.S.A.
 We

-always hear the story about fields that were continuously cropped or
+We always hear the story about fields that were

 JONES.
 The problem is that we interrupt carbon flow with the way we farm.
 Cultivating the soil and using chemical fertilizer and pesticides break up the mycorrhizal networks.
 If plants can obtain nitrogen or phosphorus easily, they will stop pumping carbon into the soil to support their microbial partners.